 You don't even have to eat more - you just need to be stressed!

-That's because stress triggers the body's conversion of food energy into glucose; in other words it raises you blood sugar.
+That's because stress triggers the body's conversion of food energy into glucose; in other words it raises your blood sugar.
 A biochemical process then activates fat cells and fat storage.
 The human body is actually hard wired to gain belly fat under stress.

 When your blood sugar is elevated you crave sweets so stress related eating leads to eating more of the wrong foods.
 So it becomes a double whammy.
 Stress causes weight gain AND eating more of the high glycemic foods.